 Dr Peter Martin MBBS FRACS FRANZCO

-Oculoplastic Specialist, General Ophthalmology, Orbital and Lacrimal Surgery
+Dr Peter Martin is an Oculoplastic Specialist, General Ophthalmology, Orbital and Lacrimal Surgery

 Dr Martin is highly specialised in Ophthalmic Plastic Surgery (lacrimal, orbital and eyelid pathology).
 He specialises in treating patients with systemic disease affecting the eyelid and orbit such as thyroid and orbital diseases.
 Peter preforms both external and endoscopic dacryocystorhinostomy.
 The outcome of all oculoplastic procedures demands the need for a good cosmetic result.
 Cosmetic surgery of the eyelids and face has become part of Dr Martin’s interest using CO2 skin laser.
 He also uses Botox therapeutically to treat various eyelid problems.
 Dr Martin is a Senior Clinical Lecturer at the University of Sydney, a consultant at Sydney Eye Hospital and is involved extensively in the training of registrars and international fellows.He is passionate about his work & leads a team of surgeons and nurses to Myanmar annually caring for both children and adults with oculoplastic problems.
 Peter operates at Sydney Children’s Hospital Randwick, Westmead Children’s Hospital and Sydney Eye Hospital.